 Quite interesting to note before ending Bonnie Hunts bio, that she has two fellow American actresses going by the same last name with her – Hunt.
 They are Mad About You star, Helen Hunt, and legendary actress, Linda Hunt.
 Meanwhile, she has no biological relationship with any of them, contrary to what many think and believe.
 Among the two, Bonnie is often mistaken for Helen Hunt.
 Coincidentally, they have both played the same role (Tom Hank’s love interest), but in different movies.

-Bonnie Hunt’s Ex-Husband and Why They Divorced
+Who Was Bonnie Hunt’s Ex-Husband and Why Did They Divorce?

 Bonnie Hunt was married to John Murphy for eighteen years (1988-2006).
 The only media record about Murphy is that he is an investment banker.
 After parting ways in 2006, the duo completed their divorce proceedings in 2008.
 Following their official separation, John Murphy has ever remained completely out of the public eye.